 - Independent Living

-Those visiting the area are nearly always taken aback at the sheer number of landmarks and tourist attractions that have so come to define this region.
+Those visiting the area are nearly always taken aback by the sheer number of landmarks and tourist attractions that have so come to define this region.
 Indeed, there is no shortage of things to do…

 Across town wine connoisseurs are catered for courtesy of the Langham Estate Vineyard.
-Based just on the outskirts of Dorchester it encompasses both tours and tasting rooms, making for a day well spent.
+Based just on the outskirts of Dorchester, it encompasses both tours and tasting rooms, making for a day well spent.

 Our meals are freshly prepared and enjoyed in a dining room overlooking beautiful, landscaped gardens.